 The whale shark may be the largest shark in the world (it can reach the size of a school bus), but it easily falls into the category of “gentle giant.”
 Whale sharks are filter feeders: Rather than seeking out and attacking other ocean creatures for sustenance, they simply swim along with their large mouths hanging open, sucking up all the plankton they pass.
 They can be found in many tropical oceans and are distinguishable from other kinds of sharks due to their uniquely white-spotted bodies.

 With a wingspan of about 10 inches, Queen Alexandra's birdwing—which is found only in New Guinea—is the largest butterfly in existence.
-That's not the only place where this butterfly beats out others of its kind: It takes four months to become a full adult, and then lives for three months beyond that (many other butterflies only live for about one month at most).
+That's not the only place where this butterfly beats out others of its kind: It takes four months for it to become a full adult, and then it lives for three months beyond that (many other butterflies only live for about one month at most).
 While the females are mostly brown, the males of this species typically display neon green and aquamarine wings.